 We have swiftly gone from working from our offices to working from home.
 And while going fully virtual can come naturally to tech-savvy people, it can be quite an adjustment for Lawyers, who spend most of their time in Courts and in person with clients and colleagues.
 It can be hard to stay connected with your clients and co-workers.
 Furthermore, overcoming the challenges to maintain an overall high productivity level can be frustrating.
 Getting your work done as planned can give you a sense of satisfaction that will keep your anxiety and stress at bay.

 These are some work from home practices that you can follow to ease into working remotely:

-- Plan Ahead– It is okay to take it one day at a time but you must not lose sight of the long term.
-Do take time to plan next your week, month, and the quarter from time to time.
+- Plan Ahead- It is okay to take it one day at a time but you must not lose sight of the long term.
+Do take time to plan next week, month, and a quarter from time to time.

 - Dress Right- Continue to perform your self-care routine and dress right.
 This will boost your overall performance.